MSITM

 On completing this course participants could expect to perform as a confident team member of any IT project and contribute to its successful execution with a firm grasp of the vocabulary and techniques.

-Technical Dimensions of Cybersecurity
+Technical Foundations of AI-Driven Cybersecurity

 1 credit | elective course